SCULPT: An Interactive Machine Learning Platform for Analyzing Multi-Particle Coincidence Data from Cold Target Recoil Ion Momentum Spectroscopy: Case Study: D O Double Ionization

 \subsubsection{Quality Metrics}

 SCULPT's adaptive confidence scoring provided the following assessment for the initial UMAP analysis in Fig.~\ref{fig:umap_d2o_A}.
-These values can vary slightly from run to run, especially as only a random selection of 1\% of the data in each file is analyzed to reduce computational time.
+These values can vary slightly from run to run due to the random sampling approach.

 \begin{itemize} \item Overall confidence: 0.71 (High reliability) \item Silhouette score: 0.1324 \item Hopkins statistic: 0.9769 \item Stability: 0.9996 \item Physics consistency: 0.3184 \item Calinski Harabasz: 2338.4791 \item Davies Bouldin: 0.7306 \end{itemize}